Need fresh thinking? Help is a few keystrokes away.

 Because Sales team members are on the front lines, they are aware of existing relationships that can be leveraged—something Marketing could not know without input.

-Rather than sending the same mass emails to everyone in the CRM, for example, this segmentation will help to influence messaging, making you the right solution for their specific needs.
+Rather than sending the same mass emails to everyone in the CRM, for example, this segmentation will help to influence messaging, making your brand the right solution for their specific needs.
+Such personalization can be key in creating a competitive advantage setting yourself up as a technology leader within their industry.

 Technology clients want a face-to-face meeting, driven by a “killer” sales deck.
 Like the old adage says, you have one chance to make a good impression.
 Be prepared, do your homework and customize the deck for your audience.